xsuite/xsuite/docs/match.rst

 The Xtrack Line class provides a match method that allows using a numerical optimizer to adjust knobs attached to the line in order to obtain desired values in the twiss results (or as a result of other user-defined actions).
+See :ref:`Optimize in the API reference <optimize-api-reference>` for the full Optimizer API.

 .. contents:: Table of Contents
     :depth: 3